copenhagenjs/copenhagenjs.dk/_posts/2019-11-21-november-meetup.md

     18:25 JS Open mic
     18:30 Break with food and drinks
-    19:00 Proxy - how to make users of your library love you by Radoslaw Medryk 19:25 How I made Copenhagen Commute Times Map by Benjamin Hughes 19:50 Group photo
+    19:00 Proxy - how to make users of your library love you by Radoslaw Medryk 19:25 Using JavaScript to buy a house by Benjamin Hughes 19:50 Group photo
     19:55 Raffle.js
     20:00 Socializing - meet the community